maikelthedev/maikeldotuk.github.io/_posts/2018-01-28-Let's-be-a-cleaner-again.markdown

 Yet I'm a bloody good cleaner.
 Which isn't much of a celebration considering it doesn't need any special qualifications.

 I did the math and the absolute minimum for me to get above the bedroom and still have enough for food is 8 pounds an hour and 37.5 hours a week.
 That's 300 pounds a week.
-If we count taxes inside it might need to be 9 pounds per hour.
+If we count taxes inside it I might need to work for 9 pounds per hour or more.

 So I need to find a job that pays no less than 8 pounds an hour and offers at least 37.5 hours.